rikosintie/Discovery/docs/Using_PowerShell.md

 ### Install the latest version of PowerShell core

 Windows 11 ships with PowerShell 5.1 installed.
 I don't understand all the reasons behind it, but PowerShell 7.5 is the latest version and it installs *BESIDE* PowerShell 5.1.
-That is really confusing and both versions store there `$PROFILE` in separate locations!
+That is really confusing and both versions store their `$PROFILE` in separate locations!

 Open cmd.exe and paste the following code: